Joburg Ballet: About Joburg Ballet

 Joburg Ballet is a full-time, professional ballet company, resident at Joburg Theatre in the heart of Johannesburg.
 Its repertoire includes full-length productions of major classical works, as well as shorter ballets, including original works created for the company by South African and international choreographers.
 The company presents three major seasons a year at Joburg Theatre, and also tours to other regions in South Africa and internationally.
-The company provides a high standard of training for students via Joburg Ballet School and Academy, plus a comprehensive programme of community-based development and outreach work via its Satellite Schools, with emphasis on historically disadvantaged communities.
+The company provides training for students via Joburg Ballet School and Academy, plus a programme of community-based development and outreach work via its Satellite Schools, with emphasis on historically disadvantaged communities.